ibexa/documentation-developer/docs/guide/templates.md

 ```

 Next, you need to provide the [template configuration](#template-configuration).
-You can place the config in the `config/packages` folder in either of two places: a separate file or the preexisting `ezplatform.yaml`.
+You can place the config in the `config/packages/` folder in either of two places: a new configuration file or the pre-existing `ezplatform.yaml` file.
 In this case you'll use the latter.

 In `ezplatform.yaml`, under the `ezpublish` and `system` keys, add the following config: